Why visit Milan

 Italy's fashion and finance capital: Leonardo's Last Supper, Gothic Duomo (135 spires), La Scala opera house, and a contemporary architecture skyline of glass and steel.

-Milan is one of the most authentic places to discover in Lombardy.
-ItalyGo's curated itinerary planner includes Milan alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Lombardy in seconds, completely free.
+ItalyGo's curated itinerary planner includes Milan alongside nearby hidden gems, with realistic travel times and seasonal recommendations — building you a personalised route through Lombardy in seconds, completely free, no signup required.

 Top things to do in Milan